flipperdevices/flipperzero-firmware/ReadMe.md

 - Open qFlipper
 - Connect to Flipper Zero
 - Press "Install from file"
-- Navigate to downloaded RM*.TGZ/ZIP
+- Navigate to downloaded RM*.TGZ
 - Confirm the file and install

 ## Build